 Whenever I make quinoa, millet or a big salad, one of my favorite things to put on these dishes are black sesame seeds.

 A rarity at organic restaurants, black sesame seeds can always be found in my kitchen for a few different reasons.

 First, they are very rich in minerals such as magnesium, calcium, copper, and zinc.
-Getting these minerals into my diet is extremely important.
+Getting these nutrients into my diet is extremely important.

 Second, I love the slightly nutty taste of black sesame seeds and they add tremendously to the flavor profile of whatever I am eating.